This article was last updated on May 20, 2020.

-When a cough drags on for weeks, it is more than a minor annoyance.
+When you experience a persistent cough, it is more than a minor annoyance.
 In fact, it can leave you exhausted.
-It may keep your from sleeping, cause headaches, or in some cases, make you vomit or cause rib fractures.
+It may keep you from sleeping, cause headaches, or in some cases, make you vomit or cause rib fractures.

 Coughing is seen in many medical conditions, so it can be difficult to pinpoint the trigger.
 The most common causes of cough for nonsmokers are postnasal drip, asthma and gastroesophageal reflex disease (GERD), also known as acid reflux.

 “Chronic cough is typically not serious,” says Dr. Barb Muller, allergist-immunologist, and medical director at Wellmark Blue Cross and Blue Shield.
 “Fortunately, chronic cough typically disappears once the underlying problem is treated.”

 “See your doctor if you have a cough that lingers for weeks, especially if it brings up blood, excessive mucus, or affects sleep, school or work,” says Muller.

 To get the right diagnosis and treatment, Muller suggests you take note of how long your cough has lasted, the type and features of the cough you are experiencing, plus any other health symptoms you’ve noticed.

 Talk to your doctor if you’re experiencing other symptoms External Site, like: